Skip to main content

 Pros of transition lenses

-• They are convenient.
+• Convenience.
 You can use these glasses under most circumstances, whether indoors or outside.

-• They offer continuous UV protection.
+• Continuous UV protection.
 You will no longer forget your sunglasses or not bother to put them on for a trip outside.

-• They won’t get lost as easily.
+• Less likely to lose.
 You and your children are less likely to lose glasses when you don’t have two pairs to keep track of.

-• They are available in many styles and colors, and can meet the prescription needs of most people.
+• Variety of options.
+They are available in many styles and colors, and can meet the prescription needs of most people.
 If you need shatter-resistant lenses, bifocals, progressives or have other specific needs, there’s almost certainly a photochromic lens for you.

-• They can save you money.
+• Savings.
 You may not need to buy prescription eyeglasses and prescription sunglasses as well.

 Cons of transition lenses

-• They darken and lighten to varying degrees depending on the brand.
+• Quality varies.
+They darken and lighten to varying degrees depending on the brand.
 Some lenses also take longer than others to adjust to brightness.
 Discuss your needs and options with an eyecare professional.

-• These lenses can take longer to adjust in cold weather.
+• Cold weather.
+These lenses can take longer to adjust in cold weather.

-• They don’t darken as well inside cars.
+• Automotive use.
+They don’t darken as well inside cars.
 Auto glass has some UV protection, which can prevent photochromic lenses from darkening.
 Some lenses are designed to help solve this problem.